lmoffereins/portier/readme.txt

 This plugin is not hosted in the official WordPress repository.
 Instead, updating is supported through use of the [GitHub Updater](https://github.com/afragen/github-updater/) plugin by @afragen and friends.

 == Changelog ==

+= 1.3.1 =
+* Added network settings link to a site's admin bar menu
+* Changed verbiage of the default access level settings (site and network)
+* Changed how allowed BuddyPress member types and groups are displayed in the network sites list table

 = 1.3.0 =
 * Added option to set a baseline default access level for site and network